GainStrongService/mtk-openwrt-feeds/autobuild/unified/doc/MediaTek_OpenWrt_2512_User_Guide.md

 ### Modify Feed Revisions

-Update feed revisions in the autobuild configuration file as needed:
+Update the feed revisions in the autobuild configuration file as needed.
+If this file is not found, the default is `openwrt-25.12` for all feeds.

 ```bash
 vim ../mtk-openwrt-feeds/autobuild/unified/feed_revision